Governor-General of New Zealand: Cost

 The New Zealand Government pays for the costs associated with the governor-general.
 Monarchy New Zealand states "[t]his figure is about one dollar per person per year", about $4.3 million per annum.
 An analysis by New Zealand Republic of the 2010 budget shows the office of governor-general costs New Zealand taxpayers about $7.6 million in ongoing costs and $11 million for Government House upgrades, a total of $18.6 million.
 These figures are disputed by Monarchy New Zealand, who claim New Zealand Republic "arbitrarily inflated the cost of the Governor-General".

 Salary

-As of 2024, the annual salary is NZ$354,000, which is subject to income tax from 2010.
+As of 2024, the annual salary is NZ$440,000, which is subject to income tax from 2010.
 Until the end of Sir Anand Satyanand's term, the salary of governor-general was regulated by the Civil List Act 1979.
-From the start of Sir Jerry Mateperae's term, the Governor-General Act 2010 applies.
+From the start of Sir Jerry Mateparae's term, the Governor-General Act 2010 applies.